rbmalik1994/test-python-/TestProjects/PaymentsProcess/process_flow.md

 How to run the Final Run (Production):

+1. Ensure `db_uri` is set (CLI or env) and the process initializes a single shared connection.
-1. Back up PaymentCenter, ClaimFinCore, OverAndUnderPayment, and SequenceNumbers.
+2. Back up PaymentCenter, ClaimFinCore, OverAndUnderPayment, and SequenceNumbers.
-2. Refresh ProcessCodeEx and ServiceCode references.
+3. Refresh ProcessCodeEx and ServiceCode references.
-3. Validate PaymentCenter and ClaimFinCore; ensure SequenceNumbers alignment.
+4. Validate PaymentCenter and ClaimFinCore; ensure SequenceNumbers alignment.
-4. Create missing PaymentCenters in production if required.
+5. Create missing PaymentCenters in production if required.
-5. Run ClaimTransformation on ClaimFinCore; update PaymentCenterClaims with new IDs.
+6. Run ClaimTransformation on ClaimFinCore; update PaymentCenterClaims with new IDs.
-6. Calculate OverAndUnderPayment for the cycle; apply offsets per rules.
+7. Calculate OverAndUnderPayment for the cycle; apply offsets per rules.
-7. Execute PaymentInfo: service-line calculations, then claim aggregates.
+8. Execute PaymentInfo: service-line calculations, then claim aggregates.
-8. Run final validation; update PaymentEventStats; archive run artifacts.
+9. Run final validation; update PaymentEventStats; archive run artifacts.

 Expected artifacts: